belastingdienst/opr-paas/docs/development-guide/index.md

 - the [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery)
   branch is called `main` and is protected;
-- Github is configured for linear development (no merge commits);
+- GitHub is configured for linear development (no merge commits);
 - development happens in separate branches created from the `main` branch and called "*dev/ISSUE_ID*";
 - once completed, developers must submit a pull request;